mislam123/ContractTesting_PactFlow/README.md

         }
     }

-We can see the client interface we created in ...
+Then we can see the client interface we created in ...
     \\consumer\src\main\java\com\freddie\pact\consumer\service\CustomerService.java